Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 The skills showcased in this project are

 #### Airbnb Bangkok Listings and Price Analysis
 For this project, I cleaned and analyzed data which was scraped directly from Airbnb platform.
-The data had many issues that were addressed during the cleaning process.
-My main objective was to find any useful insights that can help first-time Airbnb hosts in Bangkok determine best pricing and listing practices to maximize their long-term revenue based on various factors such as room type, location, number of bedrooms, number of bathrooms, minimum nights, etc.
+The data contained over 70 columns and had many issues to be addressed during the cleaning process.
+My main objective was to find any useful insights that can help first-time Airbnb hosts in Bangkok determine best pricing and listing practices to maximize their long-term revenue based on a variety of dimemsions such as room type, location, number of bedrooms, minimum nights, etc. In the end, I presented the relevant insights in a presentation format.

-The skills showcased in this project are data cleaning (e.g.: nulls & duplicates handling, data correction, outliers detection), string extraction, XLOOKUP referencing, categorizing, descriptive statistics, correlation, pivot tables, conditional formating, process documenting, charts building, and presentation.
+The skills showcased in this project are data cleaning (e.g.: nulls & duplicates handling, data correction, outliers detection), string extraction, XLOOKUP referencing, categorizing, descriptive statistics, correlation, PivotTables, conditional formating, process documenting, charts building, and presentation.

 #### Fitness Tracker Data Exploration
 For this project,